- UCAS Clearing

 We are immensely proud of the ground-breaking research we are carrying out: making public stadiums safer; improving the care available to people with dementia; detecting use of illicit drugs in sport and changing the way mental health is approached in schools.

-Other recent examples include: Dr James Nobles’ work to help shape the next version of the government’s Childhood Obesity Plan; 42 colleagues and students from the School of Sport who undertook the largest biomechanical study in the history of athletics for the IAAF at last year’s World Championships, Claire Surr, who is leading a team of researchers to improve the quality of training for health and social care staff that provide care for people with dementia.
+Other recent examples include: Dr James Nobles’ work to help shape the next version of the government’s Childhood Obesity Plan; 42 colleagues and students from the School of Sport who undertook the largest biomechanical study in the history of athletics for the IAAF at the 2017 World Championships, and Claire Surr, who is leading a team of researchers to improve the quality of training for health and social care staff that provide care for people with dementia.

 There are many opportunities to hear from visiting experts from across sectors who will share their thoughts on topical discussions and experiences of industry.
-Recent speakers have included:
+Previous speakers have included: